Qiskit/rustworkx/paper.md

 ![Time to create the USA road network graph with 23,947,347 nodes and 58,333,344 edges.\label{fig:creation}](paper_img/creation.png){ width=90% height=90% }

-The results show that _retworkx_ is 3.1x faster than the second best library in the benchmark, _NetworkX_.
-The performance gap is even wider compared with _igraph_ and _graphtool_, which are at least 5x slower than _retworkx_.
+The results in Figure \ref{fig:creation} show that _retworkx_ is on average 3x faster than _NetworkX_ on the benchmark. _retworkx_ is also the fastest among all libraries, being 5x faster than _igraph_ and _graph-tool_.

 ## Shortest Path

-The second use case is to calculate the distance among nodes in a graph using Dijkstra's algorithm [@Dijkstra1959ANO]^[_igraph_ and _graphtool_ use Johnson's algorithm [@Johnson1977] for all-pairs shortest paths, which contains Dijkstra's as a subroutine].
+The second use case is to calculate the distance among nodes in a graph using Dijkstra's algorithm [@Dijkstra1959ANO]^[_igraph_ and _graph-tool_ use Johnson's algorithm [@Johnson1977] for all-pairs shortest paths, which contains Dijkstra's as a subroutine].
 We compare two scenarios.
 In the first scenario, we calculate the distance between two nodes in the USA road network.
 In the second scenario, we calculate the distance among all nodes in the City of Rome road network, with the dataset also coming from the 9th DIMACS challenge.
 The City of Rome network has $\lvert V \rvert = 3,353$ nodes and $\lvert E \rvert = 8,870$ weighted edges.

 \begin{multicols}{2}
 \begin{figure}